Putting on My Happy Shirt

 "Happiness is a choice," we hear; the accusatory finger pointed at the sad.
 We are told, "If you suffer, struggle or feel sad, it’s a choice."
 Happiness, they explain, is a simple decision, like choosing which color of shirt to wear.
 I disagree.
-Moods don’t always change by simply declaring, "Today I am going to be happy."
+Moods don’t always change by simply declaring, "Today, I am going to be happy."

-I agree, happiness is a choice, not a choice on how to feel but in how to live; similar to choosing to be intelligent.
-We don’t gain knowledge without choosing activities that educate.
-We must gain knowledge through reading, attending school, and engaging in challenging discussions.
+I do agree, however, that happiness is a choice; not a choice on how to feel but determined by how we live; similar to choosing to be intelligent.
+We don’t become intelligent from deceitful poems declaring knowledge; we must choose activities that educate.
+We gain knowledge through reading, attending school, and engaging in challenging discussions.
 Through effort, we become educated.

 "Happiness is a choice, not a choice on how to feel but in how to live."

 Choosing happiness, real happiness, requires more than manipulation of the emotional system.
 The emotions direct behaviors to escape danger and pounce on opportunities.
 We shouldn’t feel happy if we are doing the wrong things, violating trusts, sacrificing the future, or damaging our health.
 The body warns of these deviations from wisdom with guilt, shame, or sadness.
-We must be responsive to experience, not a happy zombie oblivious to reality.
+We must be responsive to these feelings, not a happy zombie oblivious to reality.

-We need to quit stimulating pleasure zones through deceptions, convincing ourselves things are alright when they are not, dodging responsibility when we are responsible, and avoiding explorations that challenge comfort zones.
+We need to quit stimulating pleasure zones through deceptions, pushing levers that feel good but serve no purpose, convincing ourselves things are alright when they are not, dodging responsibility when we are responsible, and avoiding explorations that reveal our limitations.
 Instead, we should choose happiness by creating happiness, developing skills that improve our lives.
-Some avenues to pursue happiness may include: optimism, compassion, integrity, following passions, enthusiasm, patience, kindness, and healthy relationships.
+Some avenues to pursue may include: optimism, compassion, integrity, following passions, enthusiasm, patience, kindness, and healthy relationships.
 This is not an exhaustive list.